They were back in the lab.

 Peter tried to protest.
 “The Timekeeper—”

-Peter hopped in the driver-side seat, Eun in the passenger’s, and Kora in the back.
-The gull-wing doors lowered smoothly down, ensconcing them in a serene, tranquil world lit by otherworldly holographics: ocean-cool blues and soothing emerald greens.
-Atop the dashboard, a six-inch tall, three-dimensional representation of Bitefighter gave them a wide grin and a double thumbs-up.
+Peter hopped in the driver seat, Eun in the passenger’s, and Kora in the back.
+The gull-wing doors lowered smoothly down, ensconcing them in a serene, tranquil world lit by otherworldly incandescence.
+Atop the dashboard, a six-inch tall, three-dimensional hologram of Bitefighter gave them a wide grin and a double thumbs-up.
 He reached behind him and pulled out his whiteboard.

 You Ready? it read.

-A trio of flexi-sectioned seatbelts telescoped down from their left shoulders to their right hips.
-They resonated with three crisp clicks as they snapped into place.
+A trio of flexi-sectioned seatbelts telescoped from their left shoulders to their right hips, resonating with three crisp clicks as they buckled into place.

-Bitefighter bent over, scribbled on his whiteboard, then held it back up.
+Bitefighter bent over, scribbled on his whiteboard, then held it up again.

 VRRRRMMM!!!!
 The three teens reached out and braced against the dashboard (the back of Peter’s seat, in Kora’s case) as the Bite Mobile leapt forward, cutting a sharp left around one of Dissona’s spider-coated tentacles.

-Peter yelled, “Holy FUCK-gobble!” as a rain of arachnids jumped off the tendril and landed with fat, grotesque thumps on the Bite Mobile’s windshield.
-Each one was the size of a grapefruit, and mother of shitballs, their eyes were visible.
-Each one had a mouth on its belly that looked like a puckered little asshole surrounded by fangs.
+Peter yelled, “Holy FUCKGOBBLE!” as a rain of arachnids jumped off the tendril and landed with grotesque thumps on the Bite Mobile’s windshield.
+Each one was the size of a grapefruit, and mother of shitballs—their eyes were visible.
+They had mouths on their bellies that looked like puckered assholes surrounded by fangs.

-“Holy fuck holy fuck holy FUCK!”
-Peter chanted, gripping the dashboard as the car took a hard right into ANOS’s parking lot.
-From the corner of his eye, he saw one of Dissona’s tentacles reaching out from the trash hangar and arrow toward them.
+“Fuck fuck FUCK!”
+Peter chanted, gripping the dashboard as the car took a hard right into the mostly empty lot.
+From the corner of his eye, he saw one of Dissona’s tentacles snake out from the trash hangar and arrow toward them.
 The Bite Mobile jerked the other way, sending the three of them hurtling to the side.
-The tip of Dissona’s tentacle smashed into the road, sending a spout of concrete flying up from the impact.
-The resulting debris descended on the car, rattling down in nerve-jarring clacks.
+The tentacle smashed into the road, sending a spout of concrete flying skyward.
+Broken debris descended on the car, rattling down in nerve-jarring clacks.

-“We’re good, Peter.
+“We’re good.
 Look.”
-She nodded at the wheel, which was moving back and forth on its own.
+She nodded at the wheel.
+It was moving all by itself.

 “Oh fuck,” he breathed, his eyes drooping in relief.
-His left hand fell to his lap, and he covered his heart with his right.
-“Oh fuck.”
+He covered his heart with his right hand.
+“Oh fuck fuck fuck.”

 “We’re good,” Eun repeated.
 She pointed at the windshield.
 “See?”
-The miniature warriors had killed every spider.
-The samurais sheathed their swords and bowed at the teens, while the cowboys holstered their guns and tipped their hats.
+The miniature warriors had killed all the spiders.
+The samurais sheathed their swords and bowed at the teen; the cowboys holstered their guns and tipped their hats.
 They all disappeared in a twinkling flash.

 “The Timekeeper!”
-Peter swung around again and looked back again.
+Peter swung back around.
 “We have to help him!
 We have to—”

 “He just sacrificed himself so we could get away!”
 Eun snapped.

-“We’re not strong enough to go back and save him.
+“We’re not strong enough.
 Not yet.”
 Kora laid a calming hand on Peter’s arm.
 “Don’t worry—we’ll get our chance.”